flatlanderone/flatlander-modding/Utilities/nexus_readme.md

-# Flatlander's Modding Utilities - 2025-10-12 release
+# Flatlander's Modding Utilities - 2025-10-26 release

 ## About

-This is my growing collection of modlets I use for development and testing.
+This is the growing collection of modlets I use for development and testing.

 ## 1. Any Starting Trader
 Your starting trader is the closest trader in the biome in which you complete the Basics of Survival challenges.